rluvaton/expect-http-client-matchers/README.md

 #### .toHave5xxStatus()

-Use `.toHave5xxStatus` when checking if Axios response status code is between 500 and 599 (included)
+Use `.toHave5xxStatus` when checking if response status code is between 500 and 599 (included)

 ```js
 test('passes when response have status code 500', async () => {